Right to Buy

 What's the discount?

 The Right to Buy scheme gives you a discount on the market value of your home.
-The longer you have been a tenant, the more discount you get, up to a maximum limit of £82,800.
+The longer you have been a tenant, the more discount you get, up to a maximum limit that is increased in April every year.
+This limit is set by the Government.

 When you make a Right to Buy application any outstanding repairs or further request for repairs to your home will be suspended.
 This is to ensure that the valuation remains consistent throughout the process of the right to buy.
 Only urgent repairs will be carried out.